wp-plugins/seamless-donations/readme.txt

 == Description ==

+**IMPORTANT: Before upgrading from 3.3 or if you are experiencing problems upgrading from v3 to v4, [read this](http://zatzlabs.com/fixing-seamless-donations-4-0-updateactivation-problems/).**

 Need more than just a PayPal donation button?
 Would you like to allow your visitors to donate in honor of someone?
 Invite them to subscribe to your mailing list?
 Choose from designated funds?
 Do donations that automatically repeat each month?
 Allow them to mark their donation anonymous?
 Track donors and donations?

 Seamless Donations does all this and more.
 All you need to do is embed a simple shortcode and supply your PayPal Website Payments Standard email address to start receiving donations today.